FuadNabi/budget-tracker/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need

 - Install ruby on your computer or run in with docker
 - Run `ruby main`